-I. Requirements Under The Consolidated and Further Continuing Appropriations Act, 2013 (P.L.
-113-6) For Subrecipients That Are Governmental Entities:
+I. Requirements under the Consolidated and Further Continuing Appropriations Act, 2013 (P.L.
+113-6) for Subrecipients that are Governmental Entities:

 The following terms and conditions specify how recipients will assist EPA in meeting its Davis-Bacon (DB) responsibilities when DB applies to EPA awards of financial assistance under the FY 2013 Continuing Resolution with respect to State recipients and subrecipients that are governmental entities.
 If a subrecipient has questions regarding when DB applies, obtaining the correct DB wage determinations, DB provisions, or compliance monitoring, it may contact the State recipient.
-The recipient or subrecipient may also obtain additional guidance from DOL's website at http://www.dol.gov/whd/
+The recipient or subrecipient may also obtain additional guidance from Department of Labor's webpage.